grzesieksocha/advent-of-code-2019/README.md

 I would love to animate it!

 ### [Day 14]((https://adventofcode.com/2019/day/14))
 Really messed up with the structure of the input data...

-Lesson learned ;)
+I did not beat part 2 - [kresimir-lukin solution](https://github.com/kresimir-lukin/AdventOfCode2019/blob/master/day14.py) for reference